liz-lewis-manchester/CNM_2025_group_05/results/results.md

+# Results
-In this section we will be showing the results we get from the code Pollutant Transport Model Setup inputs what is the max distance you wish to input in metres: 20 what is the resolution needed (in metres): 1
+In this section we will be showing the results we get from the code

+# Pollutant Transport Model Setup inputs
+what is the max distance you wish to input in metres: 20 what is the resolution needed (in metres): 1
 Enter total simulation time (seconds): 10